plasmon360/plasmon360.github.io/content/articles/Electronics/getter_and_setters_for_instrument_control.md

         # set the filter
         a.set_filter(2) # this applies the 320 nm filter in the beginning

-There are many filters in the instrument and one get the current filter number or set a different filter number. `get_filter(self)` returns an attribute `self.filter` by calling `ask_for_values` pyvisa method.
+There are many filters in the instrument and one can get the current filter number or set a different filter number.

+The `get_filter(self)` method returns an attribute `self.filter` by calling `ask_for_values` pyvisa method.

 `self.filter` holds the current filter value. `set_filter(num)` uses pyvisa's 'ask' method (think of ask here as writing to instrument) to set the filter to a different number.
 In this method I also check to make sure filter 'num' be always less than 6.